The FlueCube Chimney Cowl

 Improving ventilation above wood burning stoves and heaters since 2009

 The FlueCube is a new, unique in design chimney cowl that is being observed to relieve symptoms of negative pressure on solid fuel appliances worldwide.
-These symptoms are typically experienced in the worst winter conditions, especially in heavy inversions; atmospheric conditions that can be observed to contribute to poor combustion and visible smoke/ particulates inside and outside the living area via the exhaust/ ventilation.
+These symptoms are typically experienced in the worst winter conditions, especially in heavy inversions.
+These are atmospheric conditions that can be observed to contribute to poor combustion and visible smoke/ particulates inside and outside the living area via the exhaust/ ventilation.

 In 2008/ 2009, when strict log wood heating appliance labelling laws came to Nelson and other regional councils around New Zealand and Australia, Neville D'Herville developed his stainless steel design which consists of a cubic combustion chamber, spark arrestor - flat mesh top, inverted cone and rain shield.
 On first trial the positive effect on the home heater operation was immediate and his 'chiminee' cap at $500+ got immediate local interest and demand.
 It received in addition, resistant controversy from the appliance change-out policy planners.
-Due to observable results it was suggested it was able to 'correct' smoke problems on 'older' uncertified appliances.
+Due to observable results it was suggested it was able to correct smoke problems on 'older' non-certified appliances.
 It did so in real life - observably, above new emissions certified appliances and others, as well as improve controllability of the appliance.
-It did do so as a 'non-inclusion' from regulated appliance standards.
-The local media used a council manipulated 'insurance scare' follow up article against it even though it had already been assessed as 'safe' through experienced European industry standards and other appropriate independent tests.
-Without mandate, Some NZ environment officers still suggest it is the only cowl on the market that needs to be lab tested - by them, and on multiple models of their certified appliances.
+It did do so, as a cowl - a 'non-inclusion' from regulated appliance emissions standards.
+Local media published a manipulated 'insurance scare' follow up article against it although it had already been assessed as 'safe' through certified European industry standards, and other appropriate independent tests.
+No legal mandate has been presented requiring further assessment of the cowl, allowing wood stove owners to install it as one.